Introduction to UX Designer Interview Question

 This is a common question for this particular interview.

-- What the interviewer wants to know here is whether you know the roles and responsibilities of a UX designer and how they are different from other designers’ roles and whether you would be able to apply UX design concepts to collaborate with other design disciplines.
-The tip here is to research about those roles that this particular company requires first and then lay your answers.
+- The interviewer wants to know whether you know the roles and responsibilities of a UX designer and how they are different from other designers’ roles and whether you would be able to apply UX design concepts to collaborate with other design disciplines.
+The tip here is to research those roles that this particular company requires first and then lay your answers.

 4. How will you Improve our Product?